Free worldwide Live physiologic monitoring

 A continuous monitoring platform built around four capabilities — each one closing a gap the current standard of care can’t reach.

-Heart rate, HRV, and trend signals captured continuously from a Wear OS smartwatch — updated on the wrist within seconds.
+Heart rate, HRV, and trend signals captured continuously from a Wear OS smartwatch — updated on the wrist as they are recorded.

 Multi-category episode detection